evadecker/eva.town/README.md

 ## Usage

 Feel free to use and remix this code as you see fit, but don't steal it as your own, please.
-Whatever you make, share it with me! 😄 hello@avery.computer
+Whatever you make, share it with me! <hello@avery.computer>

 ## Colophon